josuetchouanti/josuetchouanti.github.io/_pages/about.md

 Research interest
 ------
-The core of my reseach activity is the construction and study of deterministic/stochastic models of complex phenomena from Biology and life sciences.
+The core of my research activity is the construction and study of deterministic/stochastic models of complex phenomena from Biology and life sciences.
 More precisely, my work focuses on mathematical tools for applications in ecology, population genetics, (Meta)population dynamics, epidemiology and cell metabolism.

 **Some keywords**